docker/compose/docs/cli/run.md

-      --cpus                           Number of CPUs to allocate, approximately -p, --publish list                   Publish a container's port(s) to the host -P, --publish-all                    Publish all exposed ports to random ports --restart string                 Restart policy to apply when a container exits (default "no") --entrypoint string              Overwrite the default ENTRYPOINT of the image
+      --cpus                           Number of CPUs to allocate, approximately -p, --publish list                   Publish a container's port(s) to the host -P, --publish-all                    Publish all exposed ports to random ports --restart string                 Restart policy to apply when a container exits (default "none") --entrypoint string              Overwrite the default ENTRYPOINT of the image

       --mount mount                    Attach a filesystem mount to the container